bitnami/charts/bitnami/elasticsearch/README.md

 This version replaces the Ingest and Coordinating Deployments with Statefulsets.

-Additionally, adds support for X-Pack Security features such as TLS/SSL encryption and basic authentication.
+Additionally, this version adds support for X-Pack Security features such as TLS/SSL encryption and basic authentication.

 ### To 15.0.0